purrbot-site/Docs/docs/bot/commands.md

 **This command can only be run in NSFW-labeled channels!**

 Similar to [Fuck](#fuck) but allows you to ask two people at once.
-By default is the gif with 1 male and 2 females but can be changed using the following args:

-- `--fff` for only females.
-- `--mmf` for 2 males and 1 female
+By default will the threesome be with 2 females and 1 male.
+Providing `--fff` or `--mmf` will change it to a threesome with 3 females ot to a threesome with 1 female and 2 males respectively.